iambasantarai/rishi/README.md

 ### Overview

 While exploring open-source projects, i often noticed that pull requests were being reviewed by CodeRabbit, leaving well-crafted and insightful comments.
-That instantly sparked my curiosity - how does it actually work?
+That instantly sparked my curiosity, how does it actually work?

 I started reverse-engineering the idea and had a few back-and-forth conversations with Claude, which helped me piece together its underlying workflow and structure.

-Fueled by curiosity, I decided to build my own experimental version - and that's how this project came to life.
+Fueled by curiosity, I decided to build my own experimental version and that's how this project came to life.

 Here's how it works:
 - Receives a webhook from GitHub when a pull request is opened, reopened or updated